PJ-Watson/pyGCG/README.md

 run_app(config_file="/path/to/your/config.toml")
 ```

-By default, `pyGCG` will look for `config.toml` in the current working directory, and will create this file if it doesn't exist, using the included [`example.toml`](pygcg/example_config.toml).
+By default, `pyGCG` will look for `config.toml` in the current working directory, and will create this file if it doesn't exist, using the included [`example_config.toml`](pygcg/example_config.toml).
 This file will also be created if the supplied configuration file is invalid.

-The configuration file is a TOML-formatted file organised into various sections, or tables.
+The configuration file is TOML-formatted and organised into various sections, or tables.

 ### Files